Salicylic Acid Gel

 FOR TOPICAL USE ONLY.
 NOT FOR OPHTHALMIC, ORAL OR INTRAVAGINAL USE.

 Salicylic Acid 6% Gel is applied topically and used in the removal of excessive keratin in hyperkeratotic skin disorders.
-Each gram of Salicylic Acid 6% Gel contains salicylic acid 6% as the active ingredient, and the following inactive ingredients: propylene glycol, SD-40 alcohol (21%), hydroxypropylcellulose and purified water.
+Each gram of Salicylic Acid 6% Gel contains salicylic acid 6% as the active ingredient, and the following inactive ingredients: hydroxypropylcellulose and propylene glycol.

 Salicylic acid is the 2-hydroxy derivative of benzoic acid having the following chemical structure: